 Provides an intensive, implementation-oriented introduction to the software-development techniques used to create medium-scale interactive applications, focusing on the use of large object-oriented libraries to create well-designed graphical user interfaces.
 Topics include event-driven programming, computer graphics, human-computer interaction and graphical user interfaces.
-Prerequisites: 162, MATH 119 or 120 or 123.
+Prerequisites: 162, MATH 118 or 119 or 120.

 239 Discrete Computational Structures.
 (4)

 Offers an intensive introduction to discrete mathematical structures as they are used in computer science.
 Topics include functions, relations, sets, propositional and predicate logic, simple circuit logic, proof techniques, elementary combinatorics, discrete probability and functional programming.
-Prerequisites: MATH 119 or 120 or 123.
+Prerequisites: MATH 118 or 119 or 120.

 271 Individual Learning Project.
 (1-4)

 Supervised reading or research at the lower-division level.
 Permission of department chair required.
 Consult department for applicability towards major requirements.
 Not available to first-year students.